jhvanderschee/jekyllcodex/basics.md

 When you want your URL's to be pretty, simply use the 'old-school' approach.
 Create an 'index.html' in the root for the homepage and a folder called 'about' with another 'index.html' file inside for your 'about' page... and so on.
 You will take advantage of this on a later moment when you need to build a menu, based on the page hierarchy.

 ### Description tag

 ### Canonical link

-Making sure Google indexes the right page (and not the url with 'index.html' behind it), simply add the following line to the head of your HTML.
+Making sure Google indexes the right page (and not the url with 'index.html' behind it), simply add the following line to the head of your HTML:

 <pre>&lt;link rel="canonical" href="&lcub;&lcub; page.url | replace:'index.html','' | prepend: site.baseurl | prepend: site.url &rcub;&rcub;"&gt;</pre>

 ### Sitemap XML

+Creating a sitemap for a page that is hosted on GitHub pages is [easy](https://help.github.com/articles/sitemaps-for-github-pages/).
+If you do not want to use a plugin, just place [this](https://github.com/CloudCannon/Jekyll-Tips/blob/master/sitemap.xml) code in a file called 'sitemap.xml' in the root of your website.
+Do not forget to submit your sitemap to Google (or any other search engine).

 ### Atom feed

+Add the file [feed.xml](https://github.com/jnvsor/jekyll-dynamic-menu/blob/master/feed.xml) to the root of your project.
+This will create a XML feed with the 10 latest posts in it.
+To tell the browsers you have a RSS feed, add this line to the head of your HTML:

 <pre>&lt;link rel="alternate" type="application/rss+xml" title="&lcub;&lcub; site.title &rcub;&rcub;" href="&lcub;&lcub; "/feed.xml" | prepend: site.baseurl | prepend: site.url &rcub;&rcub;"&gt;</pre>